LQL: How Lambda Query Language Simplifies .NET Development

 · DataProvider Team

 LQL (Lambda Query Language) is a functional pipeline-style DSL that transpiles to SQL.
-Write database logic once, run it anywhere.
+Write database logic once, run it against any supported target.

 Why LQL?

-- Write once, deploy everywhere: Same query works on PostgreSQL, SQLite, and SQL Server
+• Write once, deploy everywhere — the same query transpiles to PostgreSQL, SQLite, and SQL Server

-- IDE support: VS Code extension with syntax highlighting and IntelliSense
+• IDE support — the VS Code extension ships with syntax highlighting and a language server (Rust + ANTLR)

 Users